WOMEN IN SCIENCE

-The 22nd Annual Women in Science Conference will be held at the Embassy Suites and the Nebraska Union on the UNL City Campus in downtown Lincoln, Nebraska.
+The 22nd Annual Women in Science Conference has been canceled.
+Alternate fall 2020 dates on which to host this event are still being explored.
+If a viable date for the 2020 event is established, we will follow up with the April registrants with this information.
 Sponsored by Nebraska EPSCoR, the NebraskaSCIENCE Program of Excellence, and the Center for Science, Mathematics and Computer Education, this two-day event brings high school girls from across Nebraska and the Midwest region to campus to explore their interests in science careers.
 Women in Science is for students who want to interact with career and academic professional women in science, meet current female science students and other high school girls who are interested in science, and discover countless professions as diverse as biologists, geologists, engineers, food scientists, computer scientists, and those in the medical fields.

 Keynote Speaker: Eileen Hebets